Bounds on the Jensen Gap, and Implications for Mean-Concentrated Distributions: Second Main Result: Lower bound

 \subsection{The lower bound for convex functions}

-The conditions for \thmref{thm:main-result-lower} are hard for a general function to satisfy.
+The conditions for Theorem \ref{thm:main-result-lower} are hard for a general function to satisfy.
 In fact, Jensen's inequality only holds for convex functions, so it is not surprising that we are unable to obtain a lower bound of the Jensen gap.
-In this section, we show that convexity implies the conditions in \thmref{thm:main-result-lower}.
+In this section, we show that convexity implies the conditions in Theorem \ref{thm:main-result-lower}.
 The argument in this section also applies to concave functions.

-In order for the condition in \thmref{thm:main-result-lower} to be satisfied, a convex function $f(x)$ needs to be non-increasing at $\left(-\infty,\mu\right]$ and non-decreasing at $\left[\mu,+\infty\right)$.
+In order for the condition in Theorem \ref{thm:main-result-lower} to be satisfied, a convex function $f(x)$ needs to be non-increasing at $\left(-\infty,\mu\right]$ and non-decreasing at $\left[\mu,+\infty\right)$.
 The following proposition shows that it is always possible to shift a convex function by a linear function to make it so.

 \begin{prop} For any convex function $f\left(x\right)$, and any real number $a$ satisfying $f'_-(\mu)\leq a\leq f'_+(\mu)$, the linear shift $g\left(x\right)=f\left(x\right)-a\left(x-\mu\right)$ is non-increasing at $\left(-\infty,\mu\right]$ and non-decreasing at $\left[\mu,+\infty\right)$.
 Specially, if $f\left(x\right)$ is differentiable at $\mu$, $a$ is unique and given by $a=f'\left(x\right)$. \end{prop}